How to prevent mold on mattress and get mold off a mattress

 Why is it so important to get mold off a mattress?

 Being in a mold-infested environment for too long will have a serious impact on your health.
-Anyone can get nasal congestions, throat irritations, wheezing, coughing, itchy skin, or irritated eyes, but those symptoms will be more serious for people suffering from an immune system disorder or who are fighting lung disease.
+Anyone can get nasal congestion, throat irritations, wheezing, coughing, itchy skin, or irritated eyes, but those symptoms will be more serious for people suffering from an immune system disorder or who are fighting lung disease.

-It can be extremely harmful to children, and can result in asthma, respiratory illnesses, or pneumonitis (lung tissue inflammation) for both adults and children.
+It can be extremely harmful to children and can result in asthma, respiratory illnesses, or pneumonitis (lung tissue inflammation) for both adults and children.

-How to prevent mold on mattress?
+How to prevent mold on a mattress?

 • Get a waterproof yet breathable mattress protector